Italy with baby or toddler feature image: mom with pram on italian beach

 Rome

-Absolutely gorgeous and a must see in Italy, Rome with a toddler can be tiring because of its sheer size and the notoriously stroller unfriendly cobbled streets.
+Absolutely gorgeous and a must see in Italy, Rome with a toddler can be tiring like any big city, yet it can also be wonderful!

 Venice with a toddler